 No. 4: Chaos CTR Chinook Micro Fleece Balaclava with Windproof Face Mask

-A good product for the price (buy it here from Amazon).
+A great product for the price (buy it here from Amazon).
 It offers very good cold protection and ample neck coverage.
 There is a windproof face cover for complete protection, so only your eyes are exposed.
 In case you need more air, the mask is hinged so that you can easily pull it downwards.
 The microfleece makes it soft and toasty on your face.
-This balaclava also mists your glasses less than similar products.
-Definitely worth considering if you are cycling in very cold conditions.

 This is a relatively simple balaclava made out of a single piece of very stretchy thermodynamic fabric.
 It comes in various colors, which is refreshing, so you don’t necessarily have to go with the gangster look.
 It has a huge hole for the face, making it impossible to cover the nose and mouth, so I would not recommend it for below freezing conditions.
 However, it has made many cyclists happy for a relatively low price, so if you don’t mind the giant hole, it could be worth the relatively low investment.